ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 the initial dot.

-The name //PICKER// applied to an object selects the node of the corresponding member value from it, if and only if that object has a member with that name.
+The name //PICKER// applied to an object matches the node of the corresponding member value from it, if and only if that object has a member with that name.
 Nothing is selected from a value that is not a object.

 Note that processing the name //PICKER// potentially requires matching strings against